mrakgr/Trading-Journal/journal_2025.md

 4:30pm.
 Finished the vid a while ago.
 Let me download it.

 The only weakness is that I don't really think the macro stuff has much to do with the daytrading stuff.
 But all of this will make me a large amount of money once I get to the big leagues in my account.

+4:45pm.
+Done with chores and exercises.
+Let me just investigate why the number of infosets in Leduc for one player is only 144.

+I am thinking how it would be under a perfect hashing scheme and it should be more...